snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/anonymous-tracking/index.md

 Setting `stateStorageStrategy` to `cookieAndLocalStorage` or `localStorage` also allows for event buffering to continue working whilst not sending user information when `anonymousTracking` is enabled.

 Anonymous tracking can be toggled on and off.
-The methods to control this behavior are described [here](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracker-setup/additional-options/index.md).

 ### Full anonymous/cookieless tracking